vuejs/v2.vuejs.org/src/guide/comparison.md

 The optional `scoped` attribute automatically scopes this CSS to your component by adding a unique attribute (such as `data-v-1`) to elements and compiling `.list-container:hover` to something like `.list-container[data-v-1]:hover`.

-Finally, just as with HTML, you also have the option of writing your CSS using any preprocessors you'd like.
+Finally, just as with HTML, you also have the option of writing your CSS using any preprocessors (or postprocessors) you'd like.
 This allows you to perform design-centric operations such as color manipulation during your build process, rather than importing specialized JavaScript libraries that would increase the size of your build and complexity of your application.

 ### Scale